athoye-fardeen/athoye-fardeen.github.io/_pages/projects/highway-conditions.md

   Left: Assumption Test of Linear Regression Model for Model-1 (Before Eid).
 Right: Assumption Test of Linear Regression Model for Model-2 (After Eid).
 </em></p>

+### Key Takeways
+- Journey time increased steadily prior to Eid, peaking one day before the holiday in several regions.
+Post-Eid congestion persisted due to delayed return trips and adverse weather conditions.
+- Travel time increased significantly during peak hours, with the **afternoon (4 PM)** period showing the highest congestion due to synchronized departure from workplaces.
+- Regression results show congestion points have a stronger impact on travel time **after Eid** than before.

+### Tools
+- RStudio
+- ArcGIS